Surviving Freshers Week23rd September 2019

 Moving to a new city and meeting new people can be daunting.
 You’re going to want to make friends straight away.
-The best way to do this; BECOME A CLUB REP. Your course and university halls will be the first introduction to a variety of new people and, given statistics; you’re not going to hit it off with everyone.
+The best way to do this is; BECOME A CLUB REP. Your course and university halls will be the first introduction to a variety of new people, and, given statistics, you’re not going to hit it off with everyone.
 Becoming a club rep allows you to be in an environment surrounded by people with similar interests.
 It’s a given that you’ll be there for the party scene.
 And you’ll also find people with the same music taste.

 Bulk up on pasta